DinoChiesa/Gemini-Function-Calling/README.md

 > This is python, which is a dynamic environment and invoking functions by name
 > this way is pretty easy.
 But the same approach would work with any app or
 > environment that can conditionally invoke methods, providing dynamic arguments
 > to those methods.
-It will work in Java, C#, Bash/curl, Powershell, Golang,
+It will work in Java, C#, Bash/curl, JavaScript, Powershell, Golang,
 > etc.

 This script also prints the payloads sent in and out, during this exchange, to